athomasq/athomasq.github.io/categories/memos/metrics.md

 - Finally, metrics matter for fund-raising.
 A16z defines some of the most commonly used (and asked for) [startup](https://a16z.com/2015/08/21/16-metrics/) [metrics](https://a16z.com/2015/09/23/16-more-metrics/).
 Gigi Levy-Weiss explains how VCs use these metrics to construct their [investment narrative](https://www.nfx.com/post/how-vcs-see-your-kpis).

+Footnotes

+I'd add one caveat that "liquidity" is the key underlying driver for all these marketplaces, so it's worth defining and measuring it.
+(My favoured definition was "fraction of vendor products that achieved ")